 Superficial deposits at the crossing are shown to likely comprise Till, which has been derived from Devonian sandstones.
+There are no active quarries or pits within 500m of the crossing.

 Aggregate potential maps indicate that the crossing site is located within an area with moderate potential for crushed rock aggregate potential.
 No granular aggregate potential is indicated for this location.